gvwilson/sensibleadventures/wrestler/wrestler.md

 suggested such a thing as sacrificing a man.

 The torch flickered alight, then steadied.
-With the sword still in his hand Argusson stumbled across the floor.
+With the sword still in his hand Argasdottir stumbled across the floor.

 "There's no gold," I whispered.
 He shrieked and spun around.